FAQ

 HOW CAN I PAY?

 We accept payment using major credit/debit cards.
-There is no fee for paying with credit/debit card.
+There is no fee for paying with a credit/debit card.
 We are unable to accept checks or cash.
-The registration form will direct you to a separate payment website once the form is completed.
-Your seat/space in the academy won’t be reserved until you make the final payment by the registration deadline on June 9, 2022.

-While we strongly encourage students to attend a full week of activities, in some cases, we could allow only a few days of academy participation.
-The normal academy activities are scaffolded and built upon each other from day 1 to day 5.
-If you need to start the academy a day late or leave early, please talk to the academy director after you register.
+While we strongly encourage students to attend full week of activities, in some cases, we could allow only a few days of academy participation.
+The normal academy activities are scaffolded and build upon each other from day 1 to day 5.
+If you need to start the academy a day late or leave early, please talk to academy director after you register.

 HOW ARE CLASSES/SUBJECTS ARRANGED?